 5.1 Bid Response:

 The manufacturer’s items shown in this Section (Specifications) are currently being used at the University.
 Adequate detailed specifications of the items/services being offered, or bid must be included with your bid.
 Bidder may offer an alternate manufacturers items/services believed to be an equal to those listed.
 Any alternate item/service bid must be clearly identified by manufacturer and catalog, model, or stock number.
-Detailed specifications of the alternate items/services offered must be included with your bid to establish equivalency and to ensure that the items/services being bid must meet all specifications.
+Detailed specifications of the alternate items/services offered must be included with your bid to establish equivalency and to ensure that the items/services being bid, must meet all specifications.
 The University will be the sole judge of equivalent acceptability between Bidders’ responses.
 Failure to provide the requested product specifications and information for items/services bid may disqualify your bid.

 Warranty: